CatManJr/CS336-notes-and-assignments-2025/README.md

 Data quality score: 0.089

 The performance was very poor because I used a very sketchy piece of content.

+### Update: Assignment 5 started.
+July 8 ☕
+Yeah!
+3 assignments in a row!
+Catman is on fire mate! :fire:

 ## Non-executable (ppt/pdf) lectures